demerzel3/karma-sourcemap-loader/README.md

 ## How it works

+This plug-in supports both inline and external source maps.

+Inline source maps are located by searching "sourceMappingURL=" inside the javascript file, both plain text and base64-encoded maps are supported.

-Right now source maps are located via this rule: the preprocessors appends ".map" to the file name, and if that file exists it loads and includes it.
+External source maps are located by appending ".map" to the javascript file name.
 So if for example you have Hello.js, the preprocessor will try to load source map from Hello.js.map.

-This is very simple but should work in the majority of cases for standard usage (e.g. with typescript).

 ## Installation